c0mrade03/DevMentor/README.md

 *   Add your Google Gemini API key to the .env file.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   # Your .env file should look like this  GOOGLE_API_KEY="your_google_api_key_here"   `
+` # Your .env file should look like this: `

+` GOOGLE_API_KEY="your_google_api_key_here"   `

 ### 3\.
+Configure the Target Repository

+Before building the knowledge base, you must specify which local repository you want to index.

+* Open the file `ingest/config.py`.
+* Modify the variables according to your preferences

+**Example:**
+` in ingest/config.py `

+` TARGET_REPO_PATH = "../path/to/your/cloned-repo" (default is "../cookiecutter-django" that's the open source repo I have been experimenting with small shoutout to them)`

+` You may change all the variables there.
+I know it's pretty inconvenient for now but I am working on automating them like dynamically selecting file extensions etc. For now please bear with it `

+### 4\.
 Build the Vector Store (One-Time Setup)

 Before you can ask questions, you need to process a repository into a vector store.
 This command ingests the code and creates the necessary index files.

 _For this example, we will use the cookiecutter-django repository, which you should have downloaded in a directory adjacent to the DevMentor project._

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   # From the DevMentor root directory, run:  python -m ingest.create_vectorstore --path ../cookiecutter-django   `
+` # From the DevMentor root directory, run: `

+` python -m ingest.create_vectorstore  `

 This process may take some time.
 It will create a vector\_store directory in the parent folder.

-### 4\.
+### 5\.
 Build the Docker Image

 Build the devmentor image using Docker Compose.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   docker compose build   `
+`   docker compose build   `

 🖥️ Usage
 ---------